The Dynamics of Compact Laser Pulses: Introduction

-In this Letter we first discuss a viable methodology for parameterizing a particular class of propagating solutions to the source free {\it classical } Maxwell equations in vacuo that offers an efficient means to explore the classical effects of compact laser pulses on free electrons in dynamical regimes where quantum effects are absent.
-The parameterization is based on a remarkable class of explicit solutions of the scalar wave equation found by \ZZ \cite{ziolkowski1985exact,ziolkowski1989localized,shaarawi1989localized,donnelly1992method,donnelly1993designing} following pioneering work by Brittingham \cite{brittingham1983focus}.
-Such solutions can be used to construct classical Maxwell solutions with bounded total electromagnetic energy and fields bounded in all three spatial directions.
-With simple analytic structures their diffractive properties can be readily determined together with the behaviour of charged particle-pulse interactions over a broad parameter range without recourse to expensive numerical computation.
+In this article we first discuss a viable methodology for parameterizing a particular class of propagating solutions to the source-free {\it classical } Maxwell equations in vacuo that offers an efficient means to explore the classical effects of \textit{compact} laser pulses on free electrons in dynamical regimes where quantum effects are absent.
+The parameterization is constructed from a remarkable class of explicit solutions of the scalar wave equation found by \ZZ \cite{ziolkowski1985exact, ziolkowski1989localized, shaarawi1989localized, donnelly1992method, donnelly1993designing} following pioneering work by Brittingham \cite{brittingham1983focus} and Synge \cite{synge1956relativity}.
+Solutions in this class are parameterized in terms of three real constants that are sufficient to completely determine the characteristics of any freely propagating laser pulse in full accord with Maxwell's equations in free space.
+They describe solutions with finite total electromagnetic energy, electromagnetic fields bounded in \textit{all} three spatial directions and experimentally distinguishable \textit{chiral configurations}.
+With simple analytic structures their diffractive properties can be readily calculated together with the behaviour of relativistic charged particle-pulse interactions over a broad parameter range without recourse to expensive numerical computation.
+Based on this behaviour and by analogy with the effective Hamiltonian theory of diatomic molecules, we are led to construct a Hilbert space on which to describe certain \textit{quantum states} of an electromagnetic pulse undergoing unitary evolution generated by an effective phenomenological {\it quantum Hamiltonian} in a medium.
+Such a Hamiltonian, defined in terms of a set of parameters associated with its medium interaction, serves as an effective quantum model for the quantum pulse evolution.

-Based on a classical analysis of this particular class of laser pulse configurations possessing chiral states that can be distinguished experimentally by such interactions, an effective phenomenological {\it quantum Hamiltonian} is proposed that can be used to evolve general non-stationary pulse states from an initially prepared collective quantum state of the electromagnetic field.
-Such collective photon states are constructed in terms of a {\it pair} of three intrinsic quantized angular momentum components rather than the two polarisation states associated with single photons.